Artist Statement:

 Bio:

-Eric Jensen is an abstract landscape painter with a passion for environmental conservation.
-His practice is built out of a contemporary art education and many backcountry expeditions that are informed by experiences living in both rural western settings and liberal east coast cities.
+Eric Jensen is an abstract landscape painter with a focus on spiritual relationships with place.
+His practice is based around an animist worldview, contemporary art education, and a commitment to environment conservation.
 These influences have culminated in an interest to unify different areas of learning, like science, spirituality, and art, in order to empower ecological preservation efforts and establish cultural values.
-He has formed a landscape painting practice that looks critically at the way our society perceives the land and is working to unify his practice with environmental conservation efforts.
-Born in Utah, raised and educated in Virginia, Eric is now living in Missoula, MT after finishing an MFA in painting.
+He has formed a landscape painting practice that looks critically at the way our society perceives the land and is working to create a stronger relationship with the land and community he lives in.
+Born in Utah, raised and educated in Virginia, Eric is now living in Billings, MT where he teaches at MSU Billings and Rocky Mountain College.